Gene Monahan

-Gene Monahan (born October 24, 1945) is the former head athletic trainer for the New York Yankees of Major League Baseball.
+Eugene Monahan (born October 24, 1945) is the former head athletic trainer for the New York Yankees of Major League Baseball.
 He spent 38 years with the Yankees organization and from 1973 until 2011 and was part of their training staff.
-During his tenure Monahan cared for the players on seven World Championship teams, 11 Pennant winning teams and 19 post-season teams.
+During his tenure Monahan cared for the players on seven World Series teams, 11 pennant winning teams and 19 postseason teams.

 Since 2011, he has served as a consultant for NASCAR team Hendrick Motorsports as part of the team's pit crew staff, having cared for the pit crews on the 2013 Sprint Cup and 2014 second division (now Xfinity) teams under the Hendrick auspices.

 Early life

-Monahan grew up the oldest of eight children.
+Monahan grew up in South Florida the oldest of eight children.
 Monahan graduated from Indiana University in 1969 with a bachelor's degree in physical education.

 Career

 Monahan's connection to the Yankees began when was hired as a batboy in 1962.
 For ten years, he worked as an athletic trainer and clubhouse attendant in the minor leagues.
 In 1973, after George Steinbrenner purchased the team, he was hired as an athletic trainer.
 For the better part of the next 39 seasons, Monahan was entrusted to care for and tend to the injuries of players from Reggie Jackson to Derek Jeter.
 During his time with the team, they won seven World Series Championships, (1977, 1978, 1996, 1998, 1999, 2000, and 2009).